 It seems to me that your responsibility is to treat your grandmother with respect, showing her consideration and positive regard.
 However, that does not mean that you defer to her in every way, especially when her actions are anything but respectful.

 As I’ve suggested, there is also a larger problem—that being your family having catered to your grandmother’s power far too long.
-While I don’t suggest making a radical shift, or in any way show her unkindness, I do think it completely responsible to set healthy boundaries with her, and take away her power to blackmail or act vindictively toward you.
+While I don’t suggest making a radical shift, or in any way showing her unkindness, I do think it is completely responsible to set healthy boundaries with her and take away her power to blackmail or act vindictively toward you.
 These kinds of actions, were they to occur, should be confronted in a loving and caring way.

-As we approach the holidays, when families come together under stressful circumstances, I think it is important to consider the following possibilities:
+As we approach the holidays, a time when families come together under stressful circumstances, I think it is important to consider the following possibilities:

 Consider how you want to relate to one another.
 It will be tempting to relate the ways you’ve always related, but this may no longer be working for you.
 How might you relate differently, perhaps even more effectively?

 Notice how you get “hooked” by family members.
 Make a note of how it happens and what your typical response is—then vow to act differently.

 Invite others to treat you differently.
 Be clear with family and friends how you want to be treated, and ask the same from them.
 Open the door for new kinds of dialogue.

 Who do you want to be with this holiday season?
 Make healthy choices out of desire, not simply tradition.
 Don’t make decisions about of coercion or false guilt.
 It’s okay to carve out your own identity.